STOmics/Stereopy/docs/source/Tutorials/Examples.rst

     cell_segmentation
     tissue_cut

-Format Conversion
+Work with other spatial tools
 ----------------------------
-This section contains various short examples of format conversion.
+This section contains various short examples of format conversion for integration with scanpy，seurat:

 .. nbgallery::